Envelope

 creates an Envelope object env, which may be used to help shape an AudioSample, as follows:

-• Sustain volume of 0.6 (relative to max sound).
+• Sustain volume is 0.6 (relative to max volume).

 Once an Envelope env has been created, the following functions are available: